trueos/sysadm/docs/client_handbook/sysadmclient.rst

   SSH service.

-* If the backup server is running TrueOS® or PC-BSD®, you will need to open TCP port 22 (SSH) using :ref:`Firewall Manager`.
+* If the backup server is running TrueOS® or PC-BSD®, you will need to open TCP port 22 (SSH) using the :guilabel:`Firewall Manager`.
 If the server is running FreeBSD and a firewall has been configured, add a rule to open this port in the firewall ruleset.
 FreeNAS® does not run a firewall by default.
 Also, if there is a network firewall between the TrueOS® system and the backup system, make sure it has a rule to allow SSH.